pik3d/19en/README.md

 The number of columns is the number of values in the first row of data.
 The number of rows is defined by the file length or the next header.

-Surface rendering with simple angle controls, lighting, color, etc. constitutes the functionality of the command: __s3d -"Surface-3D"__.
+Rendering a surface with easy control of viewing angles, lighting, color, etc. is the functionality of the command: __s3d -"Surface-3D"__.
 You can view the stack in the "frame by frame" mode, like a video clip.
-During clip you can stop it and change the angles of view, colors, lighting.
+During playback of the video clip, you can stop it and change the viewing angles, colors, lighting and etc.

 The surface can be displayed in two ways: "Smooth" and "bar-View" - a set of vertical bars.
 You can switch the view by pressing &lt;F4> at any time.